ministryofjustice/keyworker-api/database_backups/README.md

-# Weekly RDS Snapshots
+# Scheduled RDS Snapshots

 This folder contains the following kubernetes config:

 - `01-configmap-db-snapshot-script.yaml` Defines the bash script used to perform the rds snapshots, and clean up of older ones
-- `02-cronjob.yaml` Defines the cronjob which launches the job on a weekly basis.
+- `02-cronjob.yaml` Defines the cronjob which launches the job on a scheduled basis (see cron value in this file)
 - `03-prometheus-alert.yaml` Define alert which will tell us if the snapshot job failed, alert sent to `#dps_alerts`

 Also: